DanAncona/django-mini-lean/readme.md

 http://django-mini-lean.herokuapp.com/

 When you come to the page, one experimental variant is served, and if you reload that variant stays put via a cookie.
 If you click to reset, the cookie that saves the variant is smashed and it serves you a new one.
-Variants can be anything; in this demo, we're varying the headline text, the subhead text and the picture of the cow, but it'd be easy to modify it to test any sorts of variations you'd like.
-Then when someone clicks on a share, a version of the page with a different variant is displayed for the new user.
+Variants can be anything; in this demo, we're varying the headline text, the subhead text, the text above the cow and the picture of the cow.
+It's easy to modify it to test any sorts of variations you'd like.
+When someone clicks on a share, a version of the page with a different variant is displayed for the new user.

 Background
 ----------